Apl223/Portfolio/Cybersecurity/Books/BugBountyBootcamp/Bash scripting/README.md

 Example: grep -E "^\S+\s+\S+\s+\S+

 * -E denotes that regex will be used.
-* We will be filtering a nmap output with this pattern, line by line.
+* Book filters a file with nmap output with this pattern, line by line.
 * According to the regex, will be looking for lines that have 3 words (Denoted by S+, non-whitespace string with one or more characters) and 2 spaces (Denoted by s+, one or more spaces of whitespace).